xhawk18/singleton-cpp/Readme.md

 Features --

-1. Works for both dynamical library and executable.
+1. Share the same singleton instance in dynamical library and executable.
 2. Multithread safe
-3. Lazy consturction
+3. Lazy construction
+4. Lock-free with double checked mutex on initialization.

 ## Usage